-Arizona Shared Unique Numbering (SUN) System
+Arizona Shared Unique Numbering (SUN) System SUN#

 Arizona community college students planning to transfer to Arizona State University (ASU), Northern Arizona University (NAU) or the University of Arizona (U of A) may use the SUN System to identify transferrable courses.
-However students still need to confirm the course transferability at each of the three Arizona public universities; see the Course Equivalency Guide (CEG):
+Because each student has a unique academic plan, students are strongly encouraged to seek academic advising prior to enrollment.